ManthanUgemuge/Web-Games-Projects/README.md

 # Web Games Projects
-My All Web Games Projects using Basic HTML, CSS &amp; JavaScript
+My All Web Games Projects using Basic HTML, CSS & JavaScript.

 ## About The Project
 All Web Games Projects are made by own logic or following some Tutorials.